DocketHire vs Answering Legal Pricing for Law Firms

 What should law firms include when comparing answering legal pricing?

-Compare call coverage, after-hours handling, minute caps, transfer or holiday fees, intake qualification depth, who owns follow-up after first contact, CRM and consult-booking work, management overhead, and the cost of missed conversions when nobody owns the pipeline after intake.
+Compare call coverage, after-hours handling, included-minute caps, overage rates, transfer or holiday fees, bilingual handling, intake qualification depth, who owns follow-up after first contact, CRM and consult-booking work, management overhead, and the cost of missed conversions when nobody owns the pipeline after intake.

 How should a law firm pressure-test an answering-service quote?